libretro/Lakka-LibreELEC/README.md

   next reboot.
 * Automatic mounting of filesystems is supported.
-Devices such as USB Flash sticks can be plugged into a running machine and will be mounted to /media, showing up in xbmc’s GUI.
+Devices such as USB Flash sticks can be plugged into a running machine and will be mounted to /media, showing up in Kodi’s GUI.
 * Comments and questions are more than welcome, help is even better and patches are absolutely perfect!!